1. Net price is what you really pay.

 2. Net price is a college’s published price minus your gift aid and education tax benefits.

-Your net price for a college is the cost of tuition and fees minus the amount of gift aid that you receive from various sources and education tax benefits.
+Your net price for a college is the total cost of attendance minus the amount of gift aid that you receive.
 Gift aid means grants and scholarships — money you don’t have to pay back.

 3. You can get an estimate of your net price online.